whorishi/book-api/README.md

 > docker run --name sample-mysql -e MYSQL_ROOT_PASSWORD=root123 -e MYSQL_DATABASE=test_database -p 3307:3306 -d mysql:8.0.30

-> docker exec -it sample-mysql mysql -uroot -proot123 test_database -e "CREATE TABLE customers (id INT AUTO_INCREMENT PRIMARY KEY, title VARCHAR(255) NOT NULL, author VARCHAR(255), publisher VARCHAR(255), price INT, category VARCHAR(255));"
+> docker exec -it sample-mysql mysql -uroot -proot123 test_database -e "CREATE TABLE books (id INT AUTO_INCREMENT PRIMARY KEY, title VARCHAR(255) NOT NULL, author VARCHAR(255), publisher VARCHAR(255), price INT, category VARCHAR(255));"

+We have used the default port i.e 8000

+use 'http://localhost:8000/books' to access the GET and POST Query. use 'http://localhost:8000/books/{id}' to access the PUT and DELETE Query. // {} surrounding id should not be used